 A Favorite Pumpkin Bread — When the leaves begin to turn — or even before — I’m whipping up my all-time favorite pumpkin bread.
 It’s like a rite of passage into one of my favorite seasons of the year!
 It’s a liberally spiced dense cake-like bread, that makes the house smell heavenly.

 Preheat the oven to 325°.
-Generously grease a large loaf pan.
+Generously grease a 9 x 5 inch loaf pan.

-Combine the flour, salt, baking powder, baking soda, cinnamon, cloves, and nutmeg in a bowl.
+Combine the flour, salt, baking powder, baking soda, cinnamon, cloves, and ginger in a bowl.
 Set aside.

-In the bowl of an electric mixer, beat the butter and sugar until just blended.
+In the bowl of an stand mixer or with an electric mixer, beat the butter and sugar until just blended.
 Add eggs one at a time, and continue beating until the mixture is light and fluffy.
 Add the pumpkin and mix well.
 Then add the flour mixture and mix until well combined.

 Transfer the batter to the prepared loaf pan.
-Bake for 75-85 minutes, until a toothpick, inserted in the center, comes out clean.
-Let loaves cool in the pan for 10 minutes, then turn out onto a wire rack to cool completely.
+Bake for 75-85 minutes, or until a toothpick inserted in the center comes out clean.
+Let the pumpkin bread cool in the pan for 10 minutes, then turn out onto a wire rack to cool completely before slicing.